Comprehensive Evaluation of GNN Training Systems: A Data Management Perspective

 \subsubsection{Data transferring method}

-As shown in Figure \ref{fig_exp_performance_breakdown}, the data transferring step dominates the entire training process (taking up 73.4\% in total), with feature extraction accounting for 31.2\% and data loading accounting for 42.2\%.
-Zero-copy optimization enables the GPU to access data directly from CPU memory as needed during runtime, thereby eliminating explicit feature extraction overhead.
+As shown in Figure \ref{fig_exp_performance_breakdown}, the data transferring step dominates the entire training process (taking up \datatransferOverhead in total), with feature extraction accounting for \featureextractOverhead and data loading accounting for \dataloadingOverhead.
 As shown in Figure \ref{fig:diff-optim}, compared to explicit data transfer (e.g., Baseline), zero-copy optimization (e.g., Baseline+Z) has \zeroSpeedup times the performance gain on average.
 Using unified memory can achieve an improvement of 1.88 times on a small-scale dataset (Reddit).
 However, on large-scale datasets, using unified memory does not bring positive performance gains due to frequent page migration overhead.

-\textbf{Does Hybrid Data Transferring Help?} Regarding data transfer optimization, a hybrid data transfer optimization method called HyTGraph \cite{HyTGraph_ICDE23} was recently proposed.
+\textbf{Does Hybrid Data Transferring Help?} Regarding data transfer optimization, a hybrid data transfer optimization method \cite{HyTGraph_ICDE23} was recently proposed.
 This approach combines explicit and implicit transferring methods, dynamically selecting the most suitable transfer method for each data block.
-Specifically, when the proportion of active vertices in a data block is large, explicit transferring is used to maximize bandwidth.
-When the proportion of active vertices is small, implicit transferring is used to reduce redundant transfer with fine-grained memory requests.
 In order to explore whether hybrid data transfer optimization can accelerate GNN training, we analyze the distribution of active vertices (sampled vertices) within each batch.
 As shown in Figure \ref{fig:active-block}, we count the active vertices in the data block in units of 256KB \cite{pytorch_directed_VLDB21}.
 For each data block, we set a threshold.
 If the number of active vertices exceeds this threshold, the block will be considered suitable for explicit transfer.
 Otherwise, it is suitable for implicit transfer (e.g., when the threshold is 0.5, only block 4 is suitable for explicit transfer).